The dilogarithmic central extension of the Ptolemy-Thompson group via the Kashaev quantization: Decorated universal Ptolemy groupoids

 \section{Decorated universal Ptolemy groupoids}

 In this section, we study certain infinite tessellations (i.e. triangulations) of the open unit disc $\mathbb{D}$, and two kinds of decorations on the tessellations: marked tessellations and dotted tessellations.
 We study the groups of transformations of these enhanced tessellations, the Ptolemy-Thompson group $T$ and the Kashaev group $K$ respectively, and build a natural map ${\bf F}: T\to K$.
 These two groups are the main basic ingredients of the present paper.
-We also introduce the groupoids which are the primitive versions of these groups.
+We shall introduce two groupoids, which lead to these groups.